hpb0412/khoasolo/src/content/posts/migrating-from-vue-cli-to-vite.md

 - You _CANNOT_ do `import Button from '@/components/button'`.
 - You _SHOULD_ do `import Button from '@/components/button.vue'`.

-### 3. Alias of `src` dir
+### 3. Alias of `src`

-Vite makes your single alias config available to all supported features.

-In my case:
+In my case, the legacy code has:

 - `<script>` tag and the JS files used `@` as an alias for `src` directory.
 - `<style>` tag used `~` instead.
 (It could be because of any reason from former developers.)

+Vite makes your single alias config available to all supported features.

-Anyway, I have two options.
-One is unifying these aliases, and else is adding another.
+I have two options:

+- 1st: unifying these aliases
+- 2nd: adding another alias config

 I chose the first one - unifying them with `@`.

-### 4. Replace `process.env` with `import.meta.env`
+### 4. No `process.env`

-The simplest solution is to find all instances of `process.env` and replace them with `import.meta.env` ones.
+Solution is to find all instances of `process.env` and replace them with `import.meta.env` ones.

 I can make a more fine-grain solution, but I don't think it is neccessary.

-### 5. Replace `require.context` w/ `import.meta.glob` or `import.meta.globEager`
+### 5. No `require.context`

 I believe most of mid-size and above level projects have this: